 Having a baby disrupts both those energy-saving routines AND your sleep.
 A double whammy to your energy levels.

 So when you’re thinking of ‘me time’ it might help to think that it takes energy to enjoy ‘me time’.
 It takes more energy than it did before you had a baby, because you can’t take it regularly.
 It might take more energy because you might not have something to easily slot into the time you have available.
 It might take energy to consciously let go of the neverending list of chores.
 It might take energy to rid yourself of the anxiety about leaving your baby with someone else.
 IT TAKES A LOT OF ENERGY!

 I’m aware that might all sound a bit hopeless, and you might feel like you want to give up now!
 That’s not my intention.
 If you recognise that it is going to take energy to get that much-needed nourishment, then it makes it easier not to be disappointed if you are given an opportunity to have some time for yourself and you don’t know what to do with it.
 If you find that you’re struggling with ‘me time’, please don’t see that as a failing.
-That sense of not knowing will pass again, but you might need some strategies to help you through the early days.
-Here are some ideas:
+That sense of not knowing will pass again.

 As ever, I advocate being kind to yourself and figuring out what is going to help you soothe you, emotionally and physically.
 If you’d like to talk to someone to support you to figure out what would most help you to relax in those precious moments, a solution-focussed, one-to-one session or two might just be what you’re looking for.
 I’d be happy to chat if you get in touch.